alexkalergis/Robot-Pick-and-Place/README.md

 ## Project Overview

 This project is a part of the Introduction to Robotics course in the Department of Electrical and Computer Engineering.
 It involves programming a KUKA youBot robot to perform a pick-and-place task using Python.
 The main objective is to automate the process of picking a cube from a conveyor belt and placing it into a designated box on a cart.
-This README provides an overview of the project, its objectives, methodologies, and key calculations.

-## Problem Statement

-The goal of this project is to program a KUKA youBot robot in a simulated environment to execute a pick-and-place operation.
 The task involves the following steps:
 1. Move the robot to the conveyor belt where the cube is located.
 2. Adjust the robot's joints to pick up the cube.
 3. Transport the cube to a specified box on a cart and place it accurately.